 Did I mention the Persian Lamb Stew?
 No?
 Well, it was my favorite dish of the night.
 I love it when a simple recipe is so full of flavor.
 Even if you’re not a big fan of lamb, you might want to reconsider and try this stew.
 The spiced meat is ultra tender, it flakes with a fork and melts in your mouth.
 The basmati rice soaks up the yummy sauce, a perfect accompaniment to the stew.
 As a bonus, this dish is gluten free.
-The sauce needs no thickening from outside sources; it naturally thickens during the slow cooking process.
 It also contains a hefty dose of turmeric, a spice that has strong anti-inflammatory and anti-aging properties.
+What a treat!

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

 - 1 tsp salt (if salt sensitive, you may want to use less and salt to taste at the end of cooking)

 - 3 tbsp extra virgin olive oil